lindseyW111/HelloWorld.js/README.md

   Dangling else problem usually happens in javascript when not using curly brackets.
 The simplest way to fix this problem is to use curly brackets.

 ### While loops
+The loop will execute through the block of code as long as the while condition is true

 ### Do while loops
+The Do while loop will execute the code at least once even if it is false because it runs before the condition
 ### For loops

+### For loops

+### For In loops

+### For of loops

 ## Classes and Inhertance